Generalized Penalty for Circular Coordinate Representation: Introduction

-A well known dimension reduction method is principal component analysis (PCA).
-PCA constructs $k$ linear projections $\theta_{j}$, one for each of the principal components retained.
+A well-known dimension reduction method is principal component analysis\\ (PCA).
+PCA constructs $k$ linear projections $\theta_{j}$, one for each principal components retained.
 Because of its easily interpretable results, it has become a staple of dimension reduction methods.
 However, when $M$ has some nontrivial topological structures, these structures may not be preserved by linear dimension reduction methods.
-Motivated by this, circular coordinates are proposed \citep{de2011persistent} to take non-trivial topology of $M$ into account when building the coordinate mappings.
-The paradigm of circular coordinate representation reveals the intrinsic structure of the high-dimensional data \citep{wang2011branching}.
+Motivated by this, circular coordinates are proposed \cite{de2011persistent} to take nontrivial topology of $M$ into account when building the coordinate mappings.
+The paradigm of circular coordinate representation reveals the intrinsic structure of the high-dimensional data \cite{wang2011branching}.